Join the launch of Stefan Ravalli’s “Self-Made Mind” here: https://tenshin.mykajabi.com/free-mindfulness-course

 And now, the girlfriend or wife is coming at them with all these emotions, and he retreats into his logical mind and then she feels like he’s not listening to her, she doesn’t feel understood.
 And one of the first techniques I teach in our relationships courses is being present.
 If you can’t be present with your own body and your own emotions, you’re not going to be able to be present with any other human being because that’s a second step.
 So, being able to stay in your body, feeling with whatever you’re feeling and being okay with that no matter how overwhelming it is.

 And then even more, to enjoy it.
-Even enjoying sadness, even enjoying what you previously interpreted as despair is now another color of the rainbow of life and enjoying that for the period in which it stays with you, like a wave, surfing a wave.
+Even enjoying sadness, even enjoying what you previously interpreted as despair is now another color of the rainbow of life and enjoying that for the period in which it stays with you, like a wave, when a surfer surfing a wave.
 Then you’ll be able to stay with whatever emotions she’s feeling.
 And then you’ll be able to be fully present, and it takes courage.
 It takes that ability to stay with whatever’s happening.
 And in the past couple of years, I’ve been really into metta meditation, which is a kind of loving kindness meditation.

 What that helps me do is it primes me to wish myself well-being, and happiness, and all that good stuff, and then to wish that on others, and just remind me that there are other people I love and sending that in the kind of – maybe it’s a spiritual way to them, my mind, and that just – if I start with that every day, I’m being reminded of all the… At least one person that I really love and I’m grateful for, and I get to help in some mystical way by just imagining sending love to them.
 And that just feels awesome because you’re already accessing your contribution and your love and connection right off the bat, right in your mind.

-That also primes you to be more loving, and caring, compassionate to others throughout the day because you’re already starting your day off on this positive footing, just reminding yourself, priming yourself to be loving, or what I call now ‘turning towards goodness.’
+That also primes you to be more loving, and caring, and compassionate to others throughout the day because you’re already starting your day off on this positive footing, just reminding yourself, priming yourself to be loving, or what I call now ‘turning towards goodness.’
 That turning towards is an action, and it assumes that you can turn away from goodness.
 So, you’re at this crossroads of, “I can just get cut off in traffic and I can just yell at this guy and tailgate him or something, or I can turn towards goodness.”

 And first thing I did this morning was turn toward goodness to myself, to those I love, or to others and someone who’s neutral to you.
 If you have the time to do a more extended one, you can send love towards those that you have some kind of beef with or some history with.
 And just that practice over time, weeks, months, makes you into a more patient person and helps you to enjoy life more.
-And all of these, I think, will help you to be more present, either present with your body, the emotions you’re feeling, or even just present with the fact that you need to separate from those overwhelming emotions for a little while.
+And all of these, I think, will help you to be more present, either present with your body, or the emotions you’re feeling, or even just present with the fact that you need to separate from those overwhelming emotions for a little while.

 No matter what, it will cause this self-awareness.
 So, as you walk through the day, you won’t be reacting all the time, which is how most people live.
-But instead, you’ll be able to choose your responses and you also – as Stefan was saying – have time distortion or time dilation effect where there’s more time that you feel, like there’s more time between the stimulus and your choice that you’re able to step back from it, not be overwhelmed by it, and then to choose wisely.
+But instead, you’ll be able to choose your responses and you also – as Stefan was saying – you’ll have a kind of time distortion or time dilation effect where there’s more time that you feel, like there’s more time between the stimulus and your choice that you’re able to step back from it, not be overwhelmed by it, and then to choose wisely.

 I also use that example of the colors of the rainbow, and that’s something I’ve heard a lot with my clients who’ve gone deeper into turning inwards, going inside their minds so to speak with meditation and therapy.
 Suddenly now, they see life that they were living it through black and white lenses, and now they see all these colors.
 So, it’s a great way to put it.

 Stefan Ravalli: I think that’s such an important feature and that has a lot to do with actually harnessing the benefits of meditation where you can notice more points in your life – not when you just felt better and felt more comfortable.
-Because a lot of people think that’s the necessary outcome of meditation, it’s just something that’s going to make us feel better.
+Because a lot of people think that that’s the necessary outcome of meditation, it’s just something that’s going to make us feel better.
 But actually, it gives us the capacity to feel really intensely and really uncomfortable in a way that says, “Yes” to it.
 Like, yes.
 And actually, this is where there’s a lot of power and there’s a lot of possibility.

 If I can meet this head on and not cower away from it like my first impulse was before.
 Because when we’re just filled with stress and anxiety, all the imprints of life, we don’t have that same nerve and boldness to go head-on into greater discomfort.
 We’re drowning in discomfort all day.
 But actually, when we’re a lot more fluid and open and stronger, mentally and physiologically from the powerful rest factors of meditation, then we’re willing to feel that discomfort and willing to meet a challenge head-on.